You are reading a translation of an old blog post published on my previous blog in French.

 When executing this line of code:

-• The method registry#lookup(String) is then called (in fact, we call the interceptor of our mock).
-We memorize the invocation still using the global variable.
+is then called (in fact, we call the interceptor of our mock).
+We memorize the invocation still using the global variable. - The method

-• The method when is called.
-We know at this moment that we are configuring our mock.
+is called.
+We know at this moment that we are configuring our mock. - The method

 }